Apply today to be a TC Top Pick at Disrupt SF 2020 – TechCrunch

 We’ll get to that in a minute, but first an important note.
 We know COVID-19 has created challenges, but Disrupt SF is still on schedule (keep tabs on our updates here).
 Like startup founders everywhere, we quickly learn where, when and how to pivot.
 Case in point, check out our new Disrupt Digital Pass option.

 Apply to be a TC Top Pick.
 If you’re selected, you’ll receive a VIP experience that includes, among other awesome perks, a free Startup Alley Exhibitor Package.
-Yup, one full day exhibiting your startup to thousands of attendees including eager investors, tech journalists, potential customers, partners and a host of experts across the startup spectrum.
+Yup, one full day exhibiting your startup to thousands of attendees, including eager investors, tech journalists, potential customers, partners and a host of experts across the startup spectrum.
 You never know where the connections you make as a TC Top Pick will take you.

 Here’s how our Top Picks program works.
 Applying won’t cost you a thing, and it’s a simple process.
 Earning the coveted TC Top Pick designation is much more difficult.
 TechCrunch editors have a keen eye for spotting success potential, and they’ll review every application.
 They’re searching for the very best startups that fall into the following categories: